How do I register to vote?

 Registering to vote is simple.
 You can register to vote at any time of the year.

-In England, Scotland and Wales, you can register online at gov.uk/register-to-vote.
+In England, Scotland or Wales, you can register to vote online at gov.uk/register-to-vote.

 In Northern Ireland the Chief Electoral Officer is responsible for compiling and maintaining the electoral register.
 Rather than household registration an individual can register at any time of the year.
 When registering to vote in Northern Ireland you have to provide personal identification information such as your date of birth and national insurance number.
 You can find out more at www.eoni.org.uk.